ArkhamDotCards/returntothewendigo/README.md

-# Arkham Horror LCG: The Sands of Memphis
+# Arkham Horror LCG: Return to the Wendigo
 WIP